 Charming and erudite, the stewards of Bhutanese political society let us in and answered many of our searching questions.
 They expressed astonishment, however, that two Californians were so stubbornly determined to tread across southern Bhutan, a place that most foreigners cannot visit and don't want to, anyway.

 The south was the homeland of the refugees, people of Nepali descent who were uprooted from their villages in the 1990s.
 The south is viewed by northern Bhutanese as a rural, uninteresting backwater far from the cultured capital of Thimphu.
 Why would we want to go there?
-With the exception of the border city of Phuentsholing, Bhutan's main gateway to India, the government refused to let us venture south,
+With the exception of the border city of Phuentsholing, Bhutan's main gateway to India, the government refused to let us venture south, citing security concerns.

 Many Americans who travel to Bhutan seek to discover a world far different from their own.
 They look for inspiration in a society that rejects materialism, embraces age-old traditions and views the pursuit of happiness not just as an unalienable right, but as the guiding philosophy of good government.